How To Tell The Gender Of Your Bearded Dragon

 • At the base of the tail, look for little twin bulges or feel for them with your fingers.

-• If present your beardie is male, and if absent, your dragon is a female.
+• If present your beardie is male, and if absent, it is a female.

 2. Note The Differences In Body Size

-Telling the gender of dragons in the wild is much easier to do than with those in captivity.
-Diet and certain changes can complicate biological disparities, thereby creating striking resemblances between the two sexes.
+Telling the gender of dragons in the wild is much easier than with those in captivity.
+Diet and other factors lcan complicate their appearances, creating striking resemblances between the two sexes.

-Nevertheless, the males often have bigger heads and tails and will appear longer than the females in length.
-You’ll find their heads a little chiseled, and defined with spikes in comparison to females but the tail-to-body ratio is almost equal.
+Nevertheless, males beardies often have bigger heads and longer tails compared to females.
+You’ll find their heads a little chiseled, and defined with spikes unlike females which have an almost equal tail-to-body ratio.

 What to look for: